Filtering Interlopers with Photometry and Diagnostic Features: A Machine Learning Framework Validated with CSST Slitless Spectroscopy: Results

 Beyond the fiducial model incorporating all available features, we conduct an ablation study to assess the contribution of different data modalities.
 Two simplified configurations are examined: (i) using photometric data and the measured redshift (23 features: photometry + $z_{\rm meas}$), and (ii) using only spectroscopic diagnostics (10 features).
 Both simplified models are trained, validated, and tested on the same data splits as the fiducial model to ensure a controlled comparison.
 Crucially, all configurations are evaluated using the same probability threshold of 0.7, which was optimized for the fiducial model on the validation set.
 No additional threshold tuning was performed, ensuring that performance differences arise solely from the feature sets.

-The performance of the simplified models is visualized in figure~\ref{fig:simplified_model_performance}, with quantitative metrics summarized in table~\ref{tab:performance_comparison}.
+The ROC curves of the simplified models are presented in Figure~\ref{fig:roc_curve_simplified_feature}, and their concrete performance at the fiducial threshold of 0.7 is shown in Figure~\ref{fig:simplified_model_performance}.
+Corresponding quantitative metrics are summarized in Table~\ref{tab:performance_comparison}.
 Despite achieving comparable selection efficiency and accurate measurement fractions (within $\sim$1–2 percentage points of the fiducial model), both simplified configurations exhibit substantially higher contamination.
 The outlier fraction ($f_{\rm outlier}$) increases 3.5-fold (to 0.45\%) for the photometry-only model and 6.3-fold (to 0.82\%) for the diagnostics-only model.
 More critically, in the diagnostics-only configuration, the catastrophic interloper fraction ($f_{\rm cat}$) shows a marked 13.6-fold increase from 0.05\% to 0.68\%.
-Such catastrophic misidentifications would introduce significant systematic biases in downstream analyses, as evidenced by the increased mean redshift deviation (lower-right panel of figure~\ref{fig:simplified_model_performance}).
+Such catastrophic misidentifications would introduce significant systematic biases in downstream analyses, as evidenced by the increased mean redshift deviation (lower-right panel of Figure~\ref{fig:simplified_model_performance}).

 The pronounced degradation in purity when using only spectroscopic diagnostics, contrasted with the relatively stable performance of the photometry-only model, underscores the unique value of multiband photometry in identifying and filtering interlopers within slitless spectroscopic data.
 While spectroscopic diagnostics assess internal consistency, photometry provides an independent prior on galaxy spectral energy distributions, offering complementary constraints that are essential for constructing high-fidelity redshift catalogs.